 41. ANALYTIC GEOMETRY AND CALCULUS.
 An integrated course in which topics of analytic geometry are introduced as needed in developing the topics in calculus.
-Prerequisite: Mathematics 22 or the combination of two units of algebra, one-half unit of trigonometry, and a satisfactory score on the qualifying examination administered by the Mathematics Department.
-Four credits, autumn or spring.
+Four credits; autumn or spring.

 42. ANALYTIC GEOMETRY AND CALCULUS.
 A continuation of Mathematics 41.
 Prerequisite: Mathematics 41.
-Four credits; autumn, winter.
+Four credits; autumn or winter.

 43. ANALYTIC GEOMETRY AND CALCULUS.
 A continuation of Mathematics 42.
 Prerequisite: Mathematics 42.
-Four credits; winter, spring.
+Four credits; winter or spring.

 44. ANALYTIC GEOMETRY AND CALCULUS.
 A continuation of Mathematics 43.
 Prerequisite: Mathematics 43.
-Four credits; autumn, spring.
+Four credits; autumn or spring.